-- Use ls command to list all files in this directory and find out your network adapter name.
+Step 4: Use the ls command to list all files in this directory and find out your network adapter name.

-please note: you should enter the command as same as you see (including upper and lower case letters).
+Please note: you should enter the command in the same way as you see above (including upper and lower case letters).

-- Now enter the following command to start Linux default network service.
+Step 7: Now, enter the following command to start the Linux default network service.

 systemctl enable network.service